 in the West has been to install, heavily subsidise from added costs on utility bills and give massive preferential legal support to Weather-Dependent “Renewable” Wind and Solar for power generation, nominally expecting these technologies to reduce National emissions of Man-made CO2.

-At the same time Government policies have ensured antagonism and under-investment towards conventional fossil fuel extraction and power generation technologies, resulting in their languishing business-wise in spite of their being absolutely essential to the operation of the power Grid.
+At the same time Government policies have ensured antagonism and under-investment in conventional fossil fuel extraction and power generation technologies, resulting in their languishing business-wise in spite of their being absolutely essential to do the heavy lifting in the operation of the power Grid.

-A simple calculation here combines the comparative costs of Weather-Dependent generation with their measured productivity / capacity percentages showing the costs differences of contributing the same amount of power to the Grid as Gas-firing or Nuclear generation technologies.
+A simple calculation here combines the comparative costs of Weather-Dependent generation with their measured productivity / capacity percentages showing the costs differences of contributing the same amount of power to the Grid as Gas-firing, Coal-firing or Nuclear generation technologies.

-The result shows that all assertions of Wind and Solar power generation being cheap and reaching cost parity for equivalent power production with conventional fossil fuels or nuclear power are patently false.
+The result shows that all assertions of Wind and Solar power generation being cheap and reaching cost parity for the equivalent level of power production with conventional fossil fuels or nuclear power are patently false.

 Weather-Dependent power generation Wind and Solar technologies are unreliably intermittent.
+They do not provide any significant excess of energy production compared to the Energy costs they incur to be installed and to operate.
 They are parasitic in Energy terms on conventional power generation.
 They are thus wasteful of resources and not viable for the support the power needs of any Nation.

 Generation Productivity / Capacity Percentage